 While this article does not provide an absolute picture of IS with its political as well as religious nature of the threat to the region in particular due to group’s still early stages of development and the fluidity of the situation in Iraq and Syria; the above research was intended to offer a more nuanced, reasoned understanding of the threat that the IS group poses vis-à-vis the Kingdom of Saudi Arabia.
 It has been only a few months since the rise to power of IS; its significance should not be ignored.
 IS has captured the attention of the international media like no terrorist group before it.
 The group’s rise and continued existence is a truly impressive accomplishment in today’s world order.
 As discussed above, IS has already established a judicial system, runs schools and offers social services.
 Although Baghdadi still needs to demonstrate that his Caliphate can succeed in governing and offer economic opportunities to people living on the territories under its control.

 IS, this research argues; poses a different kind of threat to the Kingdom than their terrorist precursors.
 From the group’s view, the land of the Kingdom, (where the two holiest places in Islam are to be found), has been turned into tribal and family fiefdoms.
 It believes that its survival is based upon the accumulation of national wealth in private hands.
-The group’s refusal to interact with any organisation or leader it deems impure, compels it to pursue military, rather than political forms of expansion in the region.
-This can be seen by the new generation, especially those who subscribe to the Salafi ideology, as legitimate opposition to the established order in the Kingdom.
+The group’s refusal to interact with any organisation or leader it deems impure compels it to pursue military, rather than political forms of expansion in the region.
+This can be seen by the new generation, especially those who subscribe to the Salafi ideology, as the legitimate opposition to the established order in the Kingdom.
 This is the scenario the Kingdom of Saudi Arabia tries to avoid.
 The al-Saud ruling family with the endorsement of Salafi-Wahhabi ulama allocated a huge budget in its support to Egypt’s al-Sisi government after the overthrow of the religious regime of the Muslim Brotherhood in order to prevent the rise of a model of Islamic rule that could compete with and potentially undermine the legitimacy of al-Saud’s rule on the Salafi-Wahhabi principles.
 Even worse, now there has appeared from within the Salafi arena the group who carry a competing project with religious justifications and human power seemingly capable of making themselves an alternative.
 The purpose of the National Council meeting, as mentioned above, was to prepare to defend its political legitimacy.

 On the nature of a religious threat, one thing that can be said by now is that Baghdadi’s claims to speak for all Muslims is dismissed by the majority of Islamic scholars (especially scholars who do not subscribe to the Salafi jihadist stream) and rejected as absurd by practically the entire Islamic world.
 But most importantly on the Salafi arena, the Saudi official ulama regard itself as the most authentic source of Islamic jurisprudence and religious doctrine.
 Even so, IS poses a real threat to the Saudi official ulama’s privileged position within the Kingdom.
 Even though the IS group is yet to show that it is able to change the position of prominent Salafi jihadi scholars who have rejected its claims to authority previously, its leader, al-Baghdadi, appears to be powerful, no argument or counter-argument will suffice if they continue to take and hold territory.
-As the IS group continues to proudly argue that unlike those Muslims who criticise them, the Islam that they follow has not been influenced by changing moral fashions – an idea that all Salafis subscribe to – and the striving towards the establishment of the Caliphate that Ibn Taymiyya, who is considered a pious Muslim whose knowledge and religious practice Salafis also emulate, is quoted as holding an opinion regarding it as “one of the greatest obligations”, justify its ideology of conquest based on Salaf: early Muslims, drawn from the wars launched to establish the original Islamic state.
+As the IS group continues to proudly argue that unlike those Muslims who criticise them, the Islam that they follow has not been influenced by changing moral fashions – an idea that all Salafis subscribe to – and the striving towards the establishment of the Caliphate that Ibn Taymiyyah, who is considered a pious Muslim whose knowledge and religious practice Salafis also emulate, is quoted as holding an opinion regarding it as “one of the greatest obligations”, justify its ideology of conquest based on Salaf: early Muslims, drawn from the wars launched to establish the original Islamic state.
 In this context, it seems that the vast majority of the IS group’s followers genuinely believe in what the group persuades them, that is, hope in personal and religious fulfilment.
 In this way, IS has revolutionised the ultimate Salafist vision, inspiring or making its viewers dreaded, depending on who they are.
-As one of the Lebanon’s Salafi leaders has been quoted, while calling the declaration of the establishment of the Caliphate by al-Baghdadi “a rushed step”, nonetheless, he suggested waiting to see how the Caliphate will go on and govern before their decision will be taken on how to deal with them.
+As one of Lebanon’s Salafi leaders has been quoted, while calling the declaration of the establishment of the Caliphate by al-Baghdadi “a rushed step”, nonetheless, he suggested waiting to see how the Caliphate will go on and govern before their decision will be taken on how to deal with them.

 Another thing is that a caliphate and a caliph may excite the imagination of some enthusiastic youths, amongst them many Saudis, who could become sympathetic to its cause.
 The possibility is that the Sunni Muslim starting to consider the Islamic State’s opposition to the established order as more authentic and genuine, according to Qatar’s former ambassador to the United States, Sheikh Nasser bin Hamad al Khalifa.
 He tweeted a warning to the US in July not to intervene against the Caliphate arguing that it would be understood by Sunni Muslims as “an act of war” against them all.